rjammala/treewrite/README.md

 # treewrite

-`treewrite` is a tool for performing automated replacements in text files with nested structured.
+`treewrite` is a tool for performing automated replacements in text files with nested structure.
 In particular, it is useful for making changes to programs written in C/C++.

 ## Examples